analogdevicesinc/ai8x-training/README.md

 The AI84 hardware does not support arbitrary network parameters.
 Specifically,
 * Dilation, element-wise addition, and 1D convolutions are not supported.
-* The `Conv2D` kernel size must be 3x3.
+* `Conv2D` kernel sizes must be 3x3.
 * `Conv2D` padding can be 0, 1, or 2.
+* The `Conv2D` stride is fixed to 1 when pooling is used.
+* `Conv1D` kernel sizes must be 9.
+* `Conv1D` padding can be 0, 3, or 6.
+* The `Conv1D` stride is fixed to 3 in all cases.
 * The only supported activation function is `ReLU`.
+* Pooling is only supported for `Conv2D`.
 * Pooling is always combined with a convolution.
-Both `MaxPool2D` and `AvgPool2D` are available.
+Both max pooling and average pooling are available.
 * Pooling does not support padding.
+* Pooling strides can be 1, 2, or 4.
 * On AI84, three pooling sizes are supported:
   - 2x2 with stride 1
   - 2x2 with stride 2